iotaledger/wasp/packages/vm/vmcontext/workflow.md

 Situation is output-type-specific.
 In general:
 * the output produced by the VM itself may later come back to the VM as a `RequestData`.
   Can be recognized by `sender` being `self chain id`. *Extended outputs* may also be a self-posted requests, so VM must recognize those as such and act accordingly.
-One way of doing it is keeping a list of self posted requests in the state.
+Internal Extended output is recognized by empty metadata field.
+The self-posted request will always contain
-  Alternatively, a special flag or field in the output metadata can be introduced for this.
+  target specification, so metadata won't be empty.
 * UTXO may come again as a duplicate.
 It can only be prevented by performing a lookup into the `blocklog` receipts or in the `NFT` registry
 * off-ledger request may be a duplicate (replay attack).
 It must be handled according to [replay-off-ledger.md](../../../documentation/temp/rfc/replay-off-ledger.md)